---swagger_ui Enable the swagger UI on the ga4gh/wes/v1/ui endpoint. (default: False).
+--swagger_ui If True, the swagger UI will be enabled and hosted on the {api_base_path}/ui endpoint. (default: False)

 --cors Enable Cross Origin Resource Sharing (CORS).
 This should only be turned on if the server is intended to be used by a website or domain. (default: False).